rmosolgo/graphql-ruby/guides/relay/connections.md

 end
 ```

-(GraphQL-Ruby applies connection logic because the return type's name ends in `Connection`.
-You can manually override this with `connection: true` or `connection: false`.)

 You can also define custom arguments and a custom resolve function for connections, just like other fields:

 ```ruby